trema/trema/src/examples/topology/README.md

 - `show_topology` is a command line application, which retrieves link information from Topology daemon and print them in trema network DSL style.

-- `show_swith_status` is a command line application, which retrieves switch and port information from Topology daemon and print them to stdout.
+- `show_switch_status` is a command line application, which retrieves switch and port information from Topology daemon and print them to stdout.

 - `enable_discovery` is a command line application, which enables